Tony001-HUB/toDoList/README.md

 How to deploy a project locally:
 1) https://github.com/Tony001-HUB/toDoList/archive/refs/heads/master.zip copy it locally to your computer.
 2) In the console, install the NPM packages(npm install).
 NPM contains various packages and takes up a lot of memory for this reason, we hid them through gitignore.
-3) To work with the json server, you need to deploy it locally using the command: npx json-server --watch db.json or for mac npm json-server db.json
+3) To work with the json server, you need to deploy it locally using the command: 1)npm i json-server --save-dev  2)npx json-server --watch db.json or for mac npm json-server db.json
 4) enjoy work :)